pkong97/mma-predictor/README.md

 Mixed Martial Arts is a very unpredictable sport.
 There exists a large number of variables from stemming from the multitude of styles and attacks allowed in the sport.
 So I've created this mma-predictor to try and make sense of all the chaos and hopefully glimpse into the future!

-The data was gathered from [fightmetric](https://www.fightmetric.com) using Beautiful Soup and cleaned with NumPy and pandas.
+The data was gathered from [UFC Stats](https://www.ufcstats.com) using Beautiful Soup and cleaned with NumPy and pandas.
 Scikit-learn was used to fit a logistic regression model to the data and predict the outcome of a fight.

 Initial testing with logistic regression, decision tree classifier, and random forest classifier classifier models yielded prediction rates of 89.93%, 72.48%, and 79.87% respectively.